suvelocity/calculator-challenge/README.md

 # Review

-Please review our challenge so we could improve it!</br>
+Please review our challenge so we could improve it! https://forms.gle/kruou5hvSL6DFQma9
-https://forms.gle/kruou5hvSL6DFQma9